lucapette/website/content/writing/my-programming-principles.md

  contents right after the introduction. {{</ message >}}

-One day, during a post-game interview, elite chess Grandmaster Alexander Grischuk was asked the routine question "how long have you been preparing for this game?".
+One day, during a post-game interview, elite chess Grandmaster Alexander Grischuk was asked the routine question: "How long have you been preparing for this game?".
 With his famous wit, he answered:

-> I've been preparing my whole life
+> I've been preparing my whole life.

 A beautiful answer.
-It applies to _any_ job: _all_ your past experiences contribute to some extend to the decisions you make today.
-So I've been thinking about how this idea applies to my career and was presented with an intriguing writing challenge.
+It applies to _any_ job: _all_ your past experiences contribute to some extent to the decisions you make today.
+So I've been thinking about how this idea applies to my career.
+It turned out to be an intriguing writing challenge.
 While intuitively I know I follow some principles when I'm writing code, I couldn't immediately structure or name them.

 The article you're reading is a (very long) answer to the question: How have I been preparing for the code I'm about to write?
-My desire to learn more about these principles (and myself) was too strong, the challenged too interesting.
+My desire to define these principles – and learn more about myself in the process – was too strong, the challenge too interesting.
 I couldn't pass on it so here we go.

 I grouped the principles into categories: existing codebases, greenfield projects, and general ideas.
 While it sounds a tad obvious you want to approach